Mongamonte/HelloWorld_Java/README.md

 # HelloWorld_Java
-First week assignment
+Practise of very basics of Java and version control.

-Java course's first assignment.
-Purpose is to practise very basics of Java and version control.
+The first assignment of object oriented programming with Java course.